How to Apply

 - Onsite inspection of one dwelling.

-- Posting the provider on the CTARR website
+- Listing your residence on the CTARR website.

 NOTE: Certification is all or none.
 A provider must certify all eligible recovery residences, meaning a provider cannot certify a “flagship” property while operating their remaining recovery homes below the national standard.
 If a provider operates other types of properties, such as an assisted living home, the “all or none” rule does not apply the houses that are not recovery residences.
 If a provider operates an intensive residential treatment program, the licensed treatment center would not have to be certified as a recovery residence as long as it does not advertise itself as a recovery residence (e.g. Level 4).
 CTARR does not certify level 4 residences.
 These are licensed by the state of Connecticut